CatX711/LingoLang/README.md

 <br />
 <br />

-Lingo is a server side language built to be easier to understand than HTML.
-It has a simple syntax, easy to learn concepts, and a beginner friendly UI. <br />
+<p>Lingo is a server side language built to be easier to understand than HTML.
+It has a simple syntax, easy to learn concepts, and a beginner friendly UI.</p> <br />
-Let's start with printing a simple `Hello there!`.
+<p>Let's start with printing a simple `Hello there!`.
 This will send out a request to the server to output our text into the terminal.
-Keep in mind that we are not currently on any website.
+Keep in mind that we are not currently on any website.</p>

 <br />
 <br />